 YES!
-Let is cool completely, decide the sauce over freezer bags or containers, and keep it in the fridge for about 3 months.
+Let it cool completely, decide the sauce over freezer bags or containers, and keep it in the fridge for about three months.

 Absolutely!
 Children love the mild flavor of the zucchini and chicken.
-If you have a really picky eater you can puree the sauce before adding the chicken.
+You can puree the sauce before adding the chicken if you have a really picky eater.
 This sauce is a great way to sneak in some extra veggies!

-No you don't have to add sugar if you don't want to but canned tomatoes can me a bit tart sometimes.
+You don't have to add sugar if you don't want to, but canned tomatoes can sometimes be a bit tart.